Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Gemma looking back at the Cape Chignecto Coastal Trail

+The Cape Chignecto trail has three cabins and one bunkhouse en route.
 The Big Bald Cabin is located a short distance inland, up a short hill.
 The views from the deck were pretty sweet!

 When the rain came in that evening, we felt very cosy indeed, in a warm cabin with ocean views, tortilla pizzas cooking on top of the wood stove and no tent to put up.